A Answers (3)

 Nocturia is a bladder control problem that can occur after menopause.
 This condition causes you to have to get up from bed frequently during the night to go to the bathroom.
 You should always talk to your doctor when there are changes in normal body function such as this.

-Mehmet Oz, MD, Cardiology, answeredThere are several potential culprits if frequent trips to the bathroom are keeping your from getting a refreshing night's sleep.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThere are several potential culprits if frequent trips to the bathroom are keeping your from getting a refreshing night's sleep.
 For men, this problem--known as nocturia--is a classic symptom of an enlarged prostate.
 The prostate is a male organ that helps produce sperm and plays other roles.
 As a man ages, the prostate grows and can interfere with normal urination.
 Medication and lifestyle changes can help control this condition, which is known as benign prostatic hyperplasia, or BPH.

 A number of other medical conditions may cause you to feel the urge to pee several times a night, including: